crhansbury/vopmembership/README.md

 * Phone (ex: (215) 555-1234)
 * Address (ex: 123 Main St, Philadelphia PA 00000)

-The goal of this application is to make entering the information for each new member a quick and easy process by prompting the user for each of these fields and checking for the validity of each entry.
+The goal of this application is to make entering the information for each new member a quick and easy process by prompting the user for each of these fields and formatting them for consistency.
 A stretch goal for this application is to have this registration form sent out to each new member for them to fill out on their own.

 ### Member ID